 If finding qualified candidates is the main challenge (and for most small teams, it is), start with a tool that proactively searches candidate databases and automates outreach.
 If you already have enough inbound applicants, a lightweight ATS at $15-$75/mo will keep your pipeline organized.
 Either way, don’t overspend on complexity you won’t use.

-For an updated look at the full landscape including enterprise options, check our 2026 AI recruiting tools buyer's guide.
+For an updated look at the full landscape including enterprise options, check our 2026 AI recruiting tools buyer’s guide.
+And if you’re evaluating the best AI recruiting tools for small teams specifically, Pin’s free tier is the lowest-risk starting point on this list.

 Find your next hire with Pin’s AI sourcing - free to start →